Bhanusri-1320/MeanStack/notes.md

 ![alt text](image-21.png)
 ![alt text](image-22.png)

-# Serializing---converting into JSON
+# Serializing---converting JS Obj into JSON (using .stringify method)

-# DeSerialization-- converting back to the Object
+# DeSerialization-- converting back to the Object (using parse method)

 # Shallow copy- js is lazy so only makes cpy of outer array not the internal array